Scalekit FAST MCP Integration is now live

 Use this if your API is already agent-friendly and the goal is to generate MCP tools quickly using OpenAPI-based automation, without building wrappers manually.

-Capability Aggregation: Group endpoints into semantic tools
+Capability aggregation: Group endpoints into semantic tools

 Some APIs expose related functionality across multiple separate endpoints, like create_invoice, update_invoice, and delete_invoice.
 For agents, reasoning across these discrete tools can be noisy or unintuitive.